-Here at Community Dental Partners, we are looking to build teams of energetic clinicians with positive attitudes and great technical skills.
-Most importantly, we are looking for doctors who understand what it takes to be true leaders, both in their immediate practice and in the industry at large.
+Here at Community Dental Partners, we want to build teams of energetic clinicians with positive attitudes and excellent technical skills.
+Most importantly, we are looking for doctors who understand what it takes to be true leaders in their immediate practice and the industry.
 Check out these 10 essential skills for CDP dentists to see if we are a good fit.

 Must-Have Technical Skills for CDP Dentists